VirajB7/email-service-vercel-template/README.md

 The service will run at http://localhost:3000

-✅ Assumptions
+## ✅ Assumptions
-This project uses mock providers to simulate failures and success.
+-This project uses mock providers to simulate failures and success.

-The idempotencyKey is expected to be globally unique per email request.
+-The idempotencyKey is expected to be globally unique per email request.

-State (rate limits, email cache) is stored in-memory — suitable for serverless demos, not production.
+-State (rate limits, email cache) is stored in-memory — suitable for serverless demos, not production.

-Email sending simulates ~70%/50% failure rate for retry testing.
+-Email sending simulates ~70%/50% failure rate for retry testing.

-👤 Author
+## 👤 Author
-Built by [Busa Viraj] — feel free to fork and extend this for your own email backend or service reliability use case!
+-Built by [Busa Viraj] — feel free to fork and extend this for your own email backend or service reliability use case!